chaouite/UserDataManager/README.md

 Check if the first and last names are valid (not white spaces)

+Implementation of style-component package with VSCode-styled-component extension (_The package has been used with the inputs of the form to add new user_)

 Explanation for certain choices (check the comments starting with $$Explanation)

 ---